multiversx/mx-exchange-docs/docs/faq.md

 # FAQ

-## What is the Maiar Exchange?
+## What is the xExchange?

-The Maiar Exchange is a DEX (Decentralized Exchange) with AMM (Automated Market Making) functions, deployed on the Elrond Network.
+The xExchange platform is a DEX (Decentralized Exchange) with AMM (Automated Market Making) functions, deployed on the MultiversX (previously Elrond) Network.
 It is the engine for DeFi products such as swaps, liquidity pools and yield farms.

-## How do I connect my wallet to Maiar Exchange?
+## How do I connect my wallet to xExchange?

-You can connect your wallet to the Maiar Exchange in four different ways: Maiar App, Maiar DeFi Wallet, Ledger hardware wallet, keystore file (.json) + password via the Elrond Web Wallet.
+You can connect your wallet to xExchange in four different ways: xPortal Mobile Wallet, MultiversX (previously Elrond) DeFi Wallet, Ledger hardware wallet, keystore file (.json) + password via the MultiversX (previously Elrond) Web Wallet.

 ## What are Swaps?

 You can use a Swap to trade one token for another, based on the available token pairs.
-Because the Maiar Exchange is an AMM DEX, you will always be quoted a swap price based on the availability of tokens in a swap pool.
+Because the xExchange is an AMM DEX, you will always be quoted a swap price based on the availability of tokens in a swap pool.
 Thanks to balancing mechanisms such as arbitrage, you will always receive a swap price that is close to the USD value of the swap, provided there is enough liquidity in the respective token pool.

 ## What are Liquidity Pools?